karpolan/react-auto-complete/questions.md

 1. _What is the difference between Component and PureComponent? give an example where it might break my app._

-PureComponent implements `shouldComponentUpdate()` and performs comparison on state and props values.
+PureComponent implements `shouldComponentUpdate()` and performs comparison of state and props values.

-_Example of problem:_ If you pass props values into PureComponent it may not be rendered
+_Example of problem:_ If you pass props values into PureComponent it may not be re-rendered

-_Example of problem:_ If you put non-pure component as a child of Pure component the child will not be re-rendered even on state changes
+_Example of problem:_ If you put non-pure component as a child of PureComponent the child will not be re-rendered even on state changes

 P.S.
 PureComponent is outdated technology.
 Function components with memoizing is better :)